 Australia has six E-7s in operation, and the United Kingdom is in the process of buying three.
-At last year's Life Cycle Industry Days conference, Wert suggested that "we see tremendous opportunities to accelerate test and evaluation, given that we're buying a system very similar to the U.K. E-7.
-Much of the testing can actually be done on a U.K. E-7."
+At last year's Life Cycle Industry Days conference, Wert suggested that "we see

 STRENGTH OF PURPOSE

 Entrust your most sensitive missions to Gulfstream.
 With more than five decades of high performance, flexible platforms and proven reliability, there is no other choice for civilian and military operations over land and sea.